jeanbaptisteb/classic_wikipedia/README.md

 # Bug reports
 For any bug report or question, you can, alternatively:
+- write an e-mail to classic.mode.wikipedia /at/ gmail.com
 - report a bug here: https://github.com/jeanbaptisteb/classic_Wikipedia/issues
-- write an e-mail to classic.mode.wikipedia /at/ gmail.com
 - write a review on https://addons.mozilla.org/fr/firefox/addon/classic-wikipedia/.
+- write a comment under the Mozilla discourse dedicated thread: https://discourse.mozilla.org/t/support-classic-mode-for-wikipedia/110245/2

 When reporting a bug, mention if possible the page address you were visting when you encountered the bug, what version of Firefox you were using, what other add-ons are installed, and if the problem happens systematically or only sometimes.